thomas-fossati/draft-coap-problem/draft-fossati-core-coap-problem.md

 projects, and a third one used for public APIs and protocols.
 The rules for registering a new namespace are outlined in {{iana-namespace-registry}}.

+The registration procedures for new problem types is not defined in this document.
+As guiding principles, new problem type definitions should document:

+1. A parent namespace;
+2. Their code-point;
+3. A title that appropriately describes it (think short); and
+4. The CoAP response-code for it to be used with.

+A problem type definition may specify additional attributes on the problem details map (see {{sec-new-attributes}}).

-Moving a set of error types from the private to the public space need only changing the namespace identifier, while leaving all error types the same.
+(Note: moving a set of error types from the private to the public space need only changing the namespace identifier, while leaving all error types the same.)

 ## Defining New Problem Attributes
 {: #sec-new-attributes}